microsoft/CameraTraps/README.md

 ## classification

-Code for training species classifiers on new data sets, generally trained on crops generated via an existing detector.
-We'll release some classifiers soon, but more importantly, here's a [tutorial](https://github.com/microsoft/CameraTraps/blob/master/archive/classification_marcel/TUTORIAL.md) on training your own classifier using our detector and our training pipeline.
+Experimental code for training species classifiers on new data sets, generally trained on MegaDetector crops.
+Currently the main pipeline described in this folder relies on a large database of labeled images that is not publicly available; therefore, this folder is not yet set up to facilitate training of your own classifiers.
+However, it is useful for <i>users</i> of the classifiers that we train, and contains some useful starting points if you are going to take a "DIY" approach to training classifiers on cropped images.

+The folder also contains a [tutorial](https://github.com/microsoft/CameraTraps/blob/master/archive/classification_marcel/TUTORIAL.md) on training your own classifier using MegaDetector, which has no dependencies on private data, although this tutorial uses somehwat obsolete frameworks and may not be the best starting point for new projects.

-Oh, and here's another "teaser image" of what you get at the end of training a classifier:
+All that said, here's another "teaser image" of what you get at the end of training and running a classifier:

 <img src="images/warthog_classifications.jpg" width="700">